evergreen-ci/evergreen/docs/Reference/Limits.md

 ## YAML configuration size

-ELarge parser projects are disabled, which means that Evergreen limits YAML project configuration sizes to 16MB.
+Large parser projects are disabled, which means that Evergreen limits YAML project configuration sizes to 16MB.
 This includes configurations that get added with generate tasks.

 #### Can an exception be requested?